InhyeLee-Data/DataStructures/week_02/README.md

 ```

 ### 2. Data Cleaning
-The first td cell selected above contain multiple lines.
-And the address appear in the middle of a chunk of html text.
+The first td cell selected above contains multiple lines.
+The address appears in the middle of a chunk of html text.
 The following is the very first instance of such case, where we can decide what we need to remove in order to just get the street address.

 ```html